CoNLL-U format

 This special node has only the form

-feature defined to be __0__
+feature defined as __0__

 contraint.